saifshaikh48/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

 * otherwise, they can configure one and the Windows nodes will be automatically updated to use it by the operator

 When deconfiguring Windows instances, proxy settings will be cleared from the node.
-This involves undoing some node config steps i.e. unsetting proxy variables and deleting additional certificates from the machine's localtrust store.
+This involves undoing some node config steps i.e. unsetting proxy variables and deleting additional certificates from the machine's local trust store.
 This scenario will occur when upgrading both BYOH and Machine-backed Windows nodes.

 In both relevant OCP versions, OLM consumes global proxy settings and injects them into managed operators like WMCO.